file-format/Docs/en/misc/cbz-chessbase.md

 3.  **CBF (ChessBase Fritz):** CBF files are used to save games in ChessBase's proprietary format.
 They can be used for saving individual games or positions for analysis.

 4.  **CBZ (ChessBase Encrypted Database Archive):** CBZ files are encrypted database archives.
-They contain all files related to a chess database, including games, openings and player information encrypted with a user-specified password.
+They contain all files related to chess database, including games, openings and player information encrypted with user-specified password.
 This format ensures secure sharing of databases.

 5.  **PGN (Portable Game Notation):** ChessBase also supports widely used PGN format for storing chess games.
 PGN files are not exclusive to ChessBase and can be used with other chess software.